There are 3 conservation grants available through Cork City Council:

 The Built Heritage Investment Scheme (BHIS) is an annual scheme operating on a match-fund basis.
-The scheme supports the repair and conservation and repair of privately owned properties that are protected under the Planning and Development Act 2000.
+The scheme supports the repair and conservation and repair of privately owned historic properties that are protected under the Planning and Development Act 2000, including Protected Structures and those located within Architectural Conservation Areas.
 In addition to providing much needed financial support for small-scale, labour-intensive projects, it is designed to provide employment for conservation professionals and the construction sector.
 Each project, no matter how small, fosters and sustains specialised conservation and traditional skillsets including ironmongery, joinery, lime pointing, stained glass repair and thatching.

-The BHIS will be advertised again in late 2023 and the final date for receipt of applications will be in early 2024.
+The BHIS is now open and the final date for receipt of applications is Monday, 22nd January 2024.

-For further information, please see the guidance booklet for applicants, an example application form and frequently asked questions below.
+For further information, please see the guidance booklet for applicants, an example application form and the Guidance Circular below.

 The Historic Structures Fund (HSF) is an annual scheme operating on a match-fund basis.
 The core aims of the HSF are to enable large-scale conservation works where the historic structure is considered especially significant and in need of urgent repair, encourage the regeneration and reuse of historic structures, support employment in the conservation and construction sectors, and build resilience in our historic structures to enable them to withstand the effects of climate change.

-The HSF will be advertised again in late 2023 and the final date for receipt of applications will be in early 2024.
+The HSF is now open and the final date for receipt of applications is Monday, 22nd January 2024.

-For further information, please see the guidance booklet for applicants and an example application form and frequently asked questions below.
+For further information, please see the guidance booklet for applicants, the example application form and the Guidance Circular below.